Azure/azure-iiot-opc-vault-service/docs/howto-secureca-services.md

 - **Application Insights**: (optional) Monitoring solution for web service and application.
 - **AzureAD Application Registration**: A registration for the sample application, the service and the edge module.

+For the cloud services all hostnames, Resource Groups, Resource Names, Subscription Id, TenantId used to deploy the service should be documented.

 In **IoT Edge** or local a **Server**:
 - **Global Discovery Server**: To support a factory network Global Discovery Server.

--
+For the edge devices the hostnames and IP addresses and should be documented.

 ### Document the Certification Authorities (CAs)

 The CA hierarchy documentation must contain all operated CAs including all related subordinate CAs, parent CAs, and root CAs, even when they are not managed by the service.
 An exhaustive set of all non-expired CA certificates may be provided instead of formal documentation.

-**Important note:** The OPC Vault sample application supports for download of all certificates used and prodcued in the service for documentation.
+**Important note:** The OPC Vault sample application supports for download of all certificates used and produced in the service for documentation.

 ### Document the issued certificates by all Certification Authorities (CAs)

 An exhaustive set of all certificates issued in the past 12 months should be provided for documentation.

+**Important note:** The OPC Vault sample application supports for download of all certificates used and produced in the service for documentation.

 ### Document the SOP for securely deleting cryptographic keys

-Key deletion may only rarely happen during the lifetime of a CA, this is why no user has KeyVault Certificate Delete rights assigned and why there are no APIs exposed to delete an Issuer CA certificate.
+Key deletion may only rarely happen during the lifetime of a CA, this is why no user has KeyVault Certificate Delete right assigned and why there are no APIs exposed to delete an Issuer CA certificate.
 The manual standard operating procedure for securely deleting certification authority cryptographic keys is only available by directly accessing the KeyVault in the Azure portal and by deleting the certificate group in KeyVault.
 To ensure immediate deletion [KeyVault soft delete](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-ovw-soft-delete) should be disabled.